MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/one-version.md

 Microsoft will not provide any fixes to issues on versions that have reached end of service.
 Microsoft will also not investigate or troubleshoot any issue that you may encounter on a version that's older than 3 service updates.
 If you encounter an issue on a version that has reached end of service, you will be required to update to the latest update and report the issue if it persists.

 All environments will continue to be operated by Microsoft.
-All automatic processes around your environments, such as monitoring or self-healing, will also continue as long as the enviorment is on a supported version.
+All automatic processes around your environments, such as monitoring or self-healing, will also continue as long as the environment is on a supported version.

 ### Will individual hotfixes be supported?